This class provides a LoRaWAN 1.0.2 compliant driver for the LoRa network processor in the LoPy, LoPy4 and FiPy.

 tx_retries sets the number of TX retries in

 device_class sets the LoRaWAN device class.
+Visit the TTN Website to learn more about the LoRa device classes.
 Can be either:

 device_classare used.
 All the other params will be ignored as they are handled by the LoRaWAN stack directly.
 On the other hand, in